 Traditionally, claim payouts are not influenced by the escrow agent as it serves as a neutral third party, acting generally on joint instructions to release funds.
 Existing R&W insurance studies provide limited visibility on claim payouts and timing.
 This calls into question whether or not certain R&W providers will face increased pressure to pay on claims and potentially to increase premium fees to ensure claim payouts.

 R&W premiums vary based on the level of coverage but are generally a certain percentage of required coverage.
 On the other hand, escrow fees are nominal, and larger escrow deposits generally do not result in higher fees.
-Additionally, in the current low-interest-rate environment, the opportunity costs of having funds on deposit in escrow are relatively low.
 Escrow will likely continue to be a less expensive risk mitigation tool regardless of whether claims increase over time.

 When circumstances change, escrow does not require a separate due diligence workstream like R&W insurance does, and it will typically be quicker and simpler to execute a new escrow agreement versus an R&W policy.
 As a result, escrow can provide much-needed flexibility when quick turnaround is needed or to resolve last-minute negotiation issues that come up between the buyer and seller.

-Bottom line: Each transaction and its requirements are unique, and understanding the needs of your transaction—including what it will cost, how long it will take, the extent of its coverage provided, the user experience and quality of digital offerings and certainty of enforceability—will drive towards a coverage model that makes the most sense for you.
+Bottom line: Each transaction and its requirements are unique, and understanding the needs of your transaction—including what it will cost, how long it will take, the extent of its coverage provided, the certainty of enforceability—will drive towards a coverage model that makes the most sense for you.

 Connect with your J.P.
 Morgan representative to find the right solution for your business.